sourcegraph/handbook/content/departments/cloud/technical-docs/managed-smtp/index.md

 ### Data privacy requests

 We can list recipients and delete all data associated with the [SparkPost data privacy API](https://developers.sparkpost.com/api/data-privacy/).
-Note that SparkPost has limited retention for most data - see [security: email contents](#email-contents)
+Note that SparkPost has limited retention and access for most data - see [security](#security).

 ### Custom sending domains